MaxBWiseman/CatFanWebsite--MaxW/README.md

 #### Here is the GitHub Pages link to *[Cat Lover's Retreat](https://maxbwiseman.github.io/CatFanWebsite--MaxW/)*.

+# Deployment

+This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

+The site was deployed to GitHub pages.
+Which is shown above.
+The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 # About
 This website is dedicated to cat enthusiasts who share our love for furry companions.
 This website was created with HTML and CSS, and a special thanks to Code Institute for providing me with the guidance to create this project.
 So, whether you’re a seasoned cat owner or simply adore feline friends, this platform is for you.
 Here’s what you’ll find: